The Seven Eras of Rapid Transit Planning in Los Angeles

 Era 6: The Second Coming of Grand Designs

 The RTD carried out its assignment promptly.
 After an in-depth study, in 1968, it proposed an 89-mile, five-corridor system costing $2.5 billion.
 Its design standards were based very much on the bay area system, which was considered state-of-the-art for rapid transit at the time.
-Because public hearings had revealed that property taxes would not be an acceptable means of financing the five-corridor system, the RTD substituted a ½ cent sales tax placed on the November, 1968 ballot; it was rejected by the voters, fifty-five percent to forty-five percent.
-Blame for the defeat was placed, officially on the public’s dislike of higher taxes, not hostility to rapid transit itself.
+Because public hearings had revealed that property taxes would not be an acceptable means of financing the five-corridor system, the RTD substituted a ½ cent sales tax placed on the November 1968 ballot.
+It was rejected by the voters, fifty-five percent to forty-five percent.
 Blame was probably shared by an antipathy to more taxation, and a general feeling, still prevalent, that Los Angeles was an autopian, decentralized garden city with no place for rail transit.

-There were some influential voices that continued to encourage this line of thinking.
+There were some influential voices that continued to encourage this sales tax.
 In spite of the setback at the polls, the rapid transit planning effort continued.
 In 1971, SB 325 dedicated part of sales tax revenues to subsidize transit systems.
-Federal Aid was also increasing, so, with these funding sources in mind, the RTD made plans for a "starter line" from downtown Los Angeles to Long Beach.
-There were high hopes that this south central corridor would see the first rapid transit trains; however, disagreement between the city of Los Angeles and the county over corridor priorities frustrated efforts.
+Federal aid was also increasing so, with these funding sources in mind, the RTD made plans for a "starter line" from downtown Los Angeles to Long Beach.
+There were high hopes that this south central corridor would see the first rapid transit trains; however, disagreement between the City of Los Angeles and Los Angeles County over corridor priorities frustrated efforts.